-My favorites revolve around areas where I help you maximize:
+Most of my projects revolve around areas where I help clients maximize their

-This first sample was a serendipitous moment when
+This was a serendipitous moment with the client

 See what you think when you meet Gracie Shepherd